wely/DevCamp/HOL/dotnet/14-ML/README.md

 Name your workspace "DevCamp_ML", and add it to the existing DevCamp Resource Group.
 Choose the same location you've used previously.
 Create a new storage account "devcampmlstorage", and ensure that your workspace is in the "Standard" pricing Tier and your Web Service Plan is "S1".
 ![Configuring the ML Studio Workspace](media/50/ml1_mlwcreate2.png)

+### 3. Launch Machine Learning Studio ###
-### 2. Go into the DevCamp Resource Group, and select the newly created Machine Learning Studio Workspace, and then "Launch Machine Learning Studio". ###
+Go into the DevCamp Resource Group, and select the newly created Machine Learning Studio Workspace, and then "Launch Machine Learning Studio".
 ![Launch ML Studio](media/50/ml1_mlwselect.png)

 If you are not already, sign in using the same credentials you used for the Azure Portal